-• Improve readability: code is shorter.
+Improve readability: code is shorter

-- Improve readability: code is shorter. - Enable modularity: programs are built as a composition of functionalities.
-Avoid reinventing the wheel.
+- Improve readability: code is shorter - Enable modularity: programs are built as a composition of functionalities.
+Avoid reinventing the wheel

-- Improve readability: code is shorter. - Enable modularity: programs are built as a composition of functionalities.
-Avoid reinventing the wheel. - Optimization: They solve a smaller and well-defined task.
-Better suited to be optimized.
+- Improve readability: code is shorter - Enable modularity: programs are built as a composition of functionalities.
+Avoid reinventing the wheel - Optimization: They solve a smaller and well-defined task.
+Better suited to be optimized depending on the language, args, body and value are optional

-- Improve readability: code is shorter. - Enable modularity: programs are built as a composition of functionalities.
-Avoid reinventing the wheel. - Optimization: They solve a smaller and well-defined task.
-Better suited to be optimized. - Structure:
+- Improve readability: code is shorter - Enable modularity: programs are built as a composition of functionalities.
+Avoid reinventing the wheel - Optimization: They solve a smaller and well-defined task.
+Better suited to be optimized - Structure: